EshaanAgg/web/src/content/blog/go.md

 ---

-## Error's design pattern
+## Error Design Pattern

-Since we don't have exceptions in Go, this is the typical design pattern that we mostly follow for hndling errors.
+Since we don't have exceptions in Go, this is the typical design pattern that we mostly follow for handling errors.

 ```go
 func readUser(id int) (user, err) {